donFrenzel/Fortran-90-Projects/MatrixProject/README_matrixOps.md

 - Eigenvalues (QR Algorithm & QR with shifts)

 *Matrix Subroutines:*
-- LU Decomposition (It's there but it's rudimentary - still needs implementation on its own)
+- LU Decomposition (It's there but it's rudimentary - still needs implementation on its own as a subroutine)
 - QR Decomposition
 - SVD (soon to come)